blewis-1/raft/README.md

 ## Known Issues

 1. I am not stopping the servers when it is running to stimulate failures and recovery.
      I have a test for that.
+2. Can not get a leader what the leader dies.

 ## External Sources Consulted